-Participants of Sparano's study were previously enrolled in a clinical trial which assessed the addition of bevacizumab, a vascular endothelial growth factor (VEGF) inhibitor, to chemotherapy as adjuvant treatment following surgery.
+Participants of the study, designed and conducted by Sparano and colleagues in the ECOG-ACRIN Cancer Research Group (ECOG-ACRIN), were previously enrolled in ECOG-ACRIN clinical trail E5103, which assessed the addition of bevacizumab, a vascular endothelial growth factor (VEGF) inhibitor, to chemotherapy as adjuvant treatment following surgery.
 Sparano and colleagues measured CTCs in blood samples from patients using the CELLSEARCH CTC assay between 4.5 and 7.5 years after an initial diagnosis of HER2-negative stage 2-3 breast cancer.
 No patients had clinical evidence of recurrence at the time of enrollment.
 Of patients with HR-positive breast cancer, 4.5 percent had recurrence of the disease; this compares to a recurrence rate of 0.5 percent in the HR-negative group.